Certora/Documentation/docs/prover/cli/options.md

 (-smt_groundQuantifiers)=
 #### `--settings -smt_groundQuantifiers=false`

 This option disables quantifier grounding.
+See {ref}`grounding` for more information.

 ```{todo}
 When should you use it?